 Spotting or Bleeding

-Spotting occurs after 13 DPO and is a result of tissue shedding in the uterus due to implantation of the fertilized egg.
+Spotting occurs after 13 DPO and is a result of tissue shedding in the uterus due to the implantation of the fertilized egg.
 It is called ‘implantation spotting’.
 This spotting can occur 7 to 12 days following fertilization, which might coincide with the dates of your next period.
 Also, it might last for 2 or 3 days.
 This might cause confusion with menstruation.
-However, the amount and characteristics of bleeding spotting are not similar to menstrual bleed.
+However, the amount and characteristics of bleeding spotting are not similar to menstrual bleeding.

 Apart from bleeding or spotting, you may notice a whitish discharge from the vagina.
 The implantation results in changes in vaginal walls.
 Subsequent changes in vaginal wall thickening results in this discharge.
-However, it is not harmful, and doesn’t need treatment.
+However, it is not harmful and doesn’t need treatment.
 But, if you feel an itching or burning sensation related to the discharge or a smell, it is always advisable to seek medical attention to rule out bacterial or yeast infections.
 This secretion might continue throughout your pregnancy.

 Morning sickness is a well-known symptom of pregnancy.
 As explained in the previous paragraph, a significant rise of hCG occurs following implantation.
 The build-up of hCG doubles up its levels every 48 hours.
 This is the cause of nausea.
 Even though nausea occurring due to the pregnancy is called morning sickness, you might experience it any time during the day.

 Fatigue is another common symptom experienced by many pregnant women.
 Subsequent to the implantation, the progesterone level also increases.
-Progesterone is an important hormone in maintaining the pregnancy.
+Progesterone is an important hormone in maintaining pregnancy.
 Meanwhile, an increased level of progesterone hormones can be linked to the fatigue you might experience.

 On the other hand, the changes in the blood supply to the uterus gets altered.
 Subsequently, this affects the circulatory system of the body.
-Similarly, the low sugar levels might also cause fatigue.
-Ultimately, an increase in the demand for sugar, oxygen and changes in the circulatory system make you feel tired.
+Similarly, low sugar levels might also cause fatigue.
+Ultimately, an increase in the demand for sugar, and oxygen and changes in the circulatory system make you feel tired.